hmemcpy/hmemcpy.com/README.md

 ## Theme — linen

 A minimal, single-column reading theme in `themes/linen/`.
 Named for its warm off-white background (`#faf9f7`).

+The theme is also published as a standalone Zola theme at **[hmemcpy/zola-theme-linen](https://github.com/hmemcpy/zola-theme-linen)**.

 | Feature | Details |
 |---|---|